HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 ```
 sudo systemctl restart systemd-resolved
 ```
-If a error occured or it didn't work execute the following command to install systemd.resolved.
+If a error occured or it didn't work, execute the following command to install systemd.resolved.
 **Ensure that you know what you are doing, because it seems to be possible that a name resolution error occures.**
 ```
 sudo apt install systemd-resolved